apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

 {% endhighlight %}

-If you have special demands e.g. holding the `ExecutionEnvironment`/`StreamExecutionEnvironment` object which the `TableEnvironment` based on, you can also create TableEnvironments from a `ExecutionEnvironment`/`StreamExecutionEnvironment` with a optional `TableConfig` object:
+If you need to access the `ExecutionEnvironment`/`StreamExecutionEnvironment` object which the `TableEnvironment` based on, e.g. mixing with DataStream API, configuring via the APIs of `ExecutionEnvironment`/`StreamExecutionEnvironment`, you can also create a `TableEnvironment` from an `ExecutionEnvironment`/`StreamExecutionEnvironment` with a optional `TableConfig` object:

 {% highlight python %}